Community Resources

 Vital Signs is Canada’s most extensive community-driven data program.
 Spearheaded by Community Foundations of Canada, the Squamish Community Foundation produces Vital Signs reports every three years and hosts a series of “Vital Conversations” throughout the year.

 Vital Signs uses local knowledge to measure the vitality of a community and support action towards improving collective quality of life.
 Local data gathered through the program is used to support evidence-based, locally-relevant solutions to improve the quality of life at the community level.
-Vital Signs aims to inspire civic engagement, to provide focus for public debate, and to help a range of actors take action and direct resources where they will have the greatest impact.
+Vital Signs aims to inspire civic engagement, to provide focus for public debate, and to help a range of actors take action where they will have the greatest impact.

 Volunteer in Squamish